J-Labodi/Currency-Converter/README.md

 As the last stage of development, the currency converter microservice has been extended with a client interface to demonstrate & test the application.

 This Form Interface allows the user to select the desired request and it also features a dynamic list that updates its content, depending on the selected action.
-The logic behind of this behaviour limits the user to choose the appropriate currency for the chosen action.
+The logic behind this behaviour limits the user to choose the appropriate currency for the chosen action.

-* PUT request generates a call to the external rates service and update the rate value (for a specific currency) in the XML data store. <br/> Content of the dynamic list limited to the currencies that are available for update within the XML data store and set to active <br/> (currency "live" attribute == "1").
+* PUT request generates a call to the external rates service and updates the rate value (for a specific currency) in the XML data store. <br/> Content of the dynamic list is limited to the currencies that are available for update within the XML data store and set to active <br/> (currency "live" attribute == "1").
-* POST request gets the currency rate and value (for a new currency) and insert a new record in the XML data store. <br/> Content of the dynamic list limited to the currencies that are available for update within the XML data store and marked as inactive (currency "live" attribute == "0").
+* POST request gets the currency rate and value (for a new currency) and insert a new record in the XML data store. <br/> Content of the dynamic list is limited to the currencies that are available for update within the XML data store and marked as inactive (currency "live" attribute == "0").
-* DEL request makes a currency inactive. <br/> Content of the dynamic list limited to the currencies that are available for update within the XML data store and set to active <br/> (currency "live" attribute == "1").
+* DEL request makes a currency inactive. <br/> Content of the dynamic list is limited to the currencies that are available for update within the XML data store and set to active <br/> (currency "live" attribute == "1").

 #### Dynamic dropdown list & PUT request response